byuccl/ddr_rowhammer/experiments.md

 We targeted the Nexys4DDR, Nexys Video, and antmicro datacenter boards.
 The data from the bist we ran during this test is [here](https://github.com/byuccl/ddr_rowhammer/releases/tag/untagged-dae17d4e2af2286aa6d6).

+The summaries of the parsed data is under the radiation branch.
+In radiation2023 directory, you can find DDR2, DDR3, and DDR4 parse logs directories.
+In each one of those directories, you can find summaries about the errors, their types and some description about them under detailed summaries.
+The parsing script is also found under the same branch (radiation2023) and its called radiation_2023_parser.py

 TODO: expand description